-“They call it a kamikaze because it’s the drink they’d give the Japanese Zeros before they had to crash land into US aircraft carriers,” the bartender explained as he plopped the equal parts vodka, triple sec, and lime juice concoction in front of the three coeds.
+“They call it a kamikaze because it’s the drink they’d give the Japanese Zeros before they had to crash land into US aircraft carriers,” the bartender claimed as he plopped a trio of equal parts vodka, triple sec and lime juice concoction in front of the three coeds.

 “Really?” the blonde asked.

-“It was believable though,” said the brunette with freckles, “Sure had me going.”
+“It was believable though,” the brunette with freckles said.
+“Sure had me going.”

 “You should always check the facts whenever someone says something that doesn’t sound right.”

-The chestnut-haired man at the end of the bar thanked the bartender for the drink and the story, then plopped a twenty-dollar bill on the table.
-It was enough to adequately pay for the drinks and leave a meager tip by most standards but quite an extravagant one for a man who had what could be generously described as modest means.
+The chestnut-haired man at the end of the bar thanked for the story and the drink, having been served a kamikaze earlier, before plopping a twenty-dollar bill on the table.
+It was enough to adequately pay for the drinks and leave a tip.
+It was a meager one by most standards but quite an extravagant one for a man who had what could be generously described as modest means.

 He would have seen his breath had it not been pitch black as he walked down the cracked sidewalk next to the pothole-ridden street.
-Winter had a way of making things seem especially rough in the early morning hours.
+Winter has a way of making the early evening feel like midnight.
 A gun would have provided comfort as every shadow made him jump.
-The neighborhood was notorious for its high rate of crime.
+It didn’t help that his neighborhood was notorious for its crime rate.

 His mind wandered.
 He thought of the sweet young woman with burgundy hair draped over her left shoulder with some of it dangling just above her eyes.
-She had a smile that turned his legs to putty.
+She had the sweetest smile in the world that turned his legs into putty.
 Despite living next to each other, they didn’t interact much.
 A few friendly conversations here or there with the typical pleasantries exchanged.
-Her favorite topic was her boyfriend, much to his chagrin.
-She constantly harped on his cute smile, his considerate behavior, and overtly romantic gestures.

 He understood her attraction.
-His short, wiry frame, clean face, and diminutive stature were no match against a man with muscles bulging out of his shirt, a thick full beard, and confidence to spare.
-He was especially tall too, so tall that he loomed over his girlfriend his a height discrepancy not typically seen outside a parent with their adolescent child, though to be fair, he made everyone except for those on the basketball court.
+Unlike the man’s wiry frame, clean face, and diminutive stature, her bearded boyfriend had muscles practically bulging out of his shirt and was tall, so tall, that he loomed over his girlfriend.
+Their height discrepancy was not one typically seen outside a parent with their adolescent child, though to be fair, her boyfriend made everyone but professional basketball players look tiny.

-Frankly, he found her boyfriend to be quite an ass, the kind who had a chip on his shoulder and perpetually looking for a fight.
-Not that he saw him often but the few times he did he always seemed to be berating someone, whether it was a poor barista for being a little bit late with his order or challenging a man to a fight because he dared to get in his “mirror space” while lifting weights.
+The man found him to be quite an ass, quite frankly.
+He seemed to be the kind who had a chip on his shoulder and perpetually looking for a fight.
+Not that he saw him often but the few times he did were quite unpleasant.
+He once saw him at his favorite coffee house berating a poor barista for being a little bit late with his order.
+Another time he saw him at the gym challenging another to a fight because he dared to get in his “mirror space”.

-But the man figured, who was he to judge?
-Perhaps the boyfriend treated his girlfriend like a princess behind closed doors.
-If the two were happy together, who was he to stand in their way?
-His tough façade may have truly belied a gentle soul like the man’s fair-skinned companion often suggested during their conversation.
+Yet, the wiry man always figured who was he to judge the woman’s paramour.
+Perhaps he treated her like a princess behind closed doors.
+If the two were happy together, he shouldn’t even fantasize about standing in their way, not that he could in any meaningful way.
+Besides, her boyfriend’s tough façade may have truly belied a gentle soul.
+The man’s fair-skinned companion often suggested as much during their conversation.

-Besides, it was not like the man was much better for her, he thought to himself.
+It was not like he was much better for her, anyway.
 He was a failure that much he knew or at least it is what he considered himself.
-Once he was on top of the world, a millionaire if only just barely, with a company that had the potential of someday reaching the Fortune 500.
-Now, he served hamburgers to make the rent of a dilapidated apartment building whose landlord refused to fix a lighting fixture so now only half the switches worked.
+Once he was on top of the world, a millionaire in his own right if only just barely, with a company that had the potential of someday reaching the Fortune 500.
+Now, he served hamburgers to make the rent on a room within a dilapidated apartment building.
+One in which his landlord refused to fix a lighting fixture so now only half of his switches worked.

 Embezzlement.
 That was quite an allegation.
-It was the only explanation as to why his once fruitful company suddenly hemorrhaged money, which caused investors to quickly lose faith which in turn caused his business to fall into a quick and rapid downward spiral.
+It was the only explanation as to why his once fruitful company suddenly hemorrhaged money.
+Rumors of such also caused investors to quickly lose faith which in turn caused his business to fall into a quick and rapid downward spiral.

 Yet he refused to believe.

 Even as his assets fell into a black hole, he refused to press charges or even investigate.
-The gambling debts may have been mounting but his brother would never steal from his own flesh and blood to pay them off.
-Another explanation had to be there even if he couldn’t find it because his brother would never betray him.
-He just knew it.
+Even with the gambling debts his brother accrued, he knew his brother would have found a better way to pay off those men than robbing his own flesh and blood.
+Another explanation was there, even if he couldn’t find it.
+Betrayal was just something his younger brother would not do.

-Afterward, his brother found a similar menial job in a different part of the state quite a distance away.
-The man heard from his brother a couple of days after the move.
-He asked whether he had any money to cover a bet.
-It was quite a substantial sum that the man had no hope of acquiring with his newfound modest means in the short notice his brother demanded with more than a little hint of desperation in his voice.
+Then he heard from his brother a couple of days after the move.
+The younger sibling needed to ask whether he had the money to cover a bet.
+It was quite a substantial sum that he had no hope of acquiring, especially in his newfound lowly position and especially not on the short notice his brother demanded with more than a little hint of desperation in his voice.

 His mind turned once again to the young woman.
-Kickboxing, she said, when the man went over to talk to her deeply concerned over her condition.
-That was the reason she had those deep purple bruises around the face and all over her arms and legs and she winced with every move.
-Her sparring partner went a little overboard.
+Kickboxing, she said, when the man asked worried.
+That was why she had those deep purple bruises around her face and all over her arms and legs and she winced with every move.
+Her sparring partner just went a little overboard.
 She forced a weak and anemic laugh.
-Her fake joviality did not hide her red and puffy eyes and the tear stains that streaked down both cheeks.
+The fake joviality she displayed was belied by her eyes which were red and puffy and had tear stains down both cheeks.

-The man remained silent when she suddenly became defensive.
+The man had remained silent when she suddenly became defensive.
 Her boyfriend was the most caring man in the world and she loved him deeply and he loved her just as much.
-She heard the rumors and insisted quite emphatically that all of them were untrue.
+She heard the rumors and insisted quite unequivocally that they were all untrue.

-The man had no idea what she was talking about.
-He typically worked nights so by the time he got home it was the early morning so he missed the fights, the arguments, the accusations, and the hitting noises followed a long succession of tears, which in turn was followed up with a long series of apologies and some intimate “making up”.
-He had no idea any of this happened yet something within told him he needed to talk to her further about the issue and investigate.
+He had no idea what she was talking about.
+The man worked nights so by the time he got home it was the early morning.
+He had missed all the fights, the arguments, accusations, and the hitting noises followed by a long succession of tears, which in turn was followed up with a long series of apologies and some intimate “making up”.

-He was aghast at the sight as he entered the room.
 Furniture was flung everywhere.
 Broken glass and dishes decorated the floor.
-Electric sparks flew from the bifurcated television that was in the process of sliding off its stand.
-Streaks of blood lined the walls.
+Electric sparks flew from the demolished television that had been forcefully removed from its stand.
+Droplets of blood covered the walls.

 “Let go of me!”

 Feminine screams echoed down the hall.
-The man raced outside and turned his head toward it which led him to an open door leading to the complex’s roof.
+He raced outside and turned his head toward the source.
+Specifically, an open door that led to the complex’s roof.

 The man hesitated for a moment.
-Perhaps it would be best to let the police handle the matter, he thought to himself.
-He even got so far as going a couple of steps inside perfectly content of simply calling “911” and forgetting about the situation until he passed a mirror.
+Perhaps it would be best to let the police handle the matter.

 Besides, this was all his fault.